 Sixth priority Will be given to all other applicants.

 If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G (1) of the Education Act 1989.
 Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.
 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.

-For further information regarding Out of Zone applications and application forms contact the school office:
+For further information regarding Out of Zone applications contact the school office: